LBHB/multichannel_sorting/readme.md

     phy template-gui params.py
 ```

-4. View results using baphy_remote.m or other tools.
+4. View results using `baphy_remote` or other tools.

-    * Checking "temp" in baphy_remote allows you to look at the results saved in the temporary file.
+    * Checking "temp" in `baphy_remote` allows you to look at the results saved in the temporary file.

 ## Good things to know: